 First, there’s the psychological aspect of it.
 A 1RM gives an athlete the opportunity to work on several sport psychology skills that they rarely get to exhibit during the offseason.
 Facing a big 1RM is much like facing an opponent.
 An athlete must manage emotions, anxiety, and fear.
 A big PR gives an athlete the chance to practice positive mental imagery and self-talk.
 Hitting a PR also causes a big dopamine hit, which then motivates the athlete to work even harder in the weight room.

 A new PR also builds confidence.
 Think back to the first time you hit a big milestone PR.
 Maybe a 405 squat or a 315 bench.
 You start holding yourself differently after that moment.
 A player who is confident in their strength is a player who is confident in their ability.

 Then there’s the physiological aspect.
 Nothing stimulates and challenges the CNS like a 1RM.
 It recruits a massive number of motor units.
 After a 1 RM, heavy weight feels lighter and bars move faster.
 Hormonally, you increase testosterone production.
 Sure, you can achieve this with submaximal weights but the effect is greater the closer you get to your 1 RM

 The biggest reason that we test the 1RM however, is cultural.
 The weight room is rarely “fun”.
 Most days it’s a brutal, boring grind.
 But if there is one thing all athletes love, its test day.
-Testing gives athletes a goal to work for all off season.
+The 1 rep max test gives athletes a goal to work for all off season.
 Testing gives your team a chance to rally around each other and get excited for others success.
 Testing builds buy in when your athletes can see the results they are getting.